Things to Do in Brooklyn Heights

 Gregory’s Coffee – 16 Court St. Limited seating with free wifi and yummy chocolate brownies and coffee for the adults.
 Free wi-fi.

 The main street in Brooklyn Heights is Montague Street.
-Here you will find a number of chain clothing stores you may recognize such as Banana Republic and Ann Taylor.
+Here you will find a number of chain clothing stores you may recognize such as the Banana Republic and Ann Taylor.

 There are also some unique stores, such as Area Kids store, as well as an excellent high-quality thrift store, Housing Works.